TinaZS/Productive-Bunny/README.md

-# ProductiBunny: Redefining Productivity, One Tab at a Time 🐰
+# Producti-Bunny: Redefining Productivity, One Tab at a Time 🐰

 ## 🚀 Introduction